Responsible Gambling Guide 2026

 Bankroll management infographic showing 5 percent rule stop loss stop win and betting limits CasinoIndex responsible gambling guide

-Bankroll management is the single most important skill separating controlled players from risky players.
-While many people focus on games, bonuses, or strategies, long-term sustainability always comes from financial discipline.
+Bankroll management is the most important skill separating controlled players from risky players.
+Many people focus on games, bonuses, or strategies.
+Long-term sustainability, however, always comes from financial discipline.

 A bankroll is the total amount of money allocated strictly for gambling.
 Responsible players never mix this money with essential finances.